-If, like us, you're looking in the mirror and thinking that you really need to do something about your 'do, you're probably also wondering whether you could just do it yourself.
+(Pocket-lint) - If, like us, you're looking in the mirror and thinking that you really need to do something about your 'do, you're probably also wondering whether you could just do it yourself.

-Whether because you're not allowed out, or because you just want to save a little each month by taking things into your own hands, the good news is that there are loads of options out there to let you quickly and easily control your hair.
+Even if you just want to save a little each month by taking things into your own hands, the good news is that there are loads of options out there to let you quickly and easily control your hair.
 Of course, you could go down the route of scissor cuts, but we'll be impressed if you're able to do that on your own.

 More reliably, you'll want to pick up a clipper, to buzz away loads of hair in quick order.
 We've rounded up some of the very best on the market, to make sure that you get the cut you want (or at least have the chance to get it - technique notwithstanding).